Animal sacrifice: a part of the Bible that we don’t like.

 In fact a large chunk of the Old Testament is taken up with animal sacrifice.
 This is even more true of the Torah, the five books of Moses which form the oldest (and for Jews the holiest) part of the work.
 And a lot of New Testament teaching about Christ and salvation also uses this kind of language and assumes that readers will understand it.
 First century readers, whether Jews or former pagans, would have done so easily enough.
 If we in the 21st century cannot do the same, then clearly we have a problem.

-Nowadays we deal directly with animals only in two ways: either they are pets or they are meat.
+Nowadays those of us who are not farmers deal directly with animals only in two ways: either they are pets or they are meat.
 And meat is packaged and displayed in our supermarkets in such a way as to conceal as far as possible that it consists of parts of dead animals.
 Indeed those who remind us of that fact usually do so in order to discourage us from eating it.
 It’s a standard vegetarian/vegan trope that meat is dead animals.
 Yuck!
 But for most of human history everybody knew that and nobody, in Western Eurasia at any rate, saw it as a good reason not to eat meat.
-On the contrary: if an animal had lost its life in order to give you this meat, it was considered a serious sin to turn up your nose and not eat it.
+On the contrary: if an animal had lost its life in order to give you this meat, it was considered a sin of ingratitude to turn up your nose and refuse to eat it.

 It was precisely because every animal was precious that animal sacrifice was so prevalent in the ancient world.
 Some of this of course was simple bribery.
 In a world where most judges took bribes and gods were presented as no better morally than their worshippers, it made sense to pay them to consider your prayers.
 But the ancient Jews always knew that their God was incorruptible and needed nothing that they could give him.
 Every morning unleavened bread was symbolically laid out on His ritual gold-topped table and every evening it was publicly removed by the priests as proof that He did not need what his people offered Him.
 Consequently Jewish sacrifices were not conceived of as bribes but as acts of communion with God, whether in thanksgiving or in penitent reconciliation.